A closed equation in time domain for band-limited extensions of one-sided sequences: Abstract

 \section{Abstract}

-The paper suggests a method of optimal extension of one-sided real sequences by band-limited sequences in deterministic setting, i.e. without probabilistic assumptions.
-The method requires to solve a closed linear equation connecting the past observations of the underlying process with the future values of the band-limited process.
-The equation is in the time domain.
-This allows to avoid numerically challenging calculation of Slepian's type basis in the frequency domain.
-It is shown that the equation has a unique solution.
+The paper suggests a method of optimal extension of one-sided semi-infinite sequences of a general type by traces of band-limited sequences in deterministic setting, i.e. without probabilistic assumptions.
+The method requires to solve a closed linear equation in the time domain connecting the past observations of the underlying process with the future values of the band-limited process.
 Robustness of the solution with respect to the input errors and data truncation is established in the framework of Tikhonov regularization.

 {\bf Key words}: band-limited extension, discrete time, low-pass filter, Tikhonov regularization, predicting, Z-transform.